TomCosta/deeplinks/README.md

 ### ------------------------------------------------------------------

 ### Below follows the example to use this code to build this app, if you already have the Ionic installed in your environment.

+If you enjoy it, give us a star.

 ## How to start to use this template
 #### Clone the repo